neursh/koii/README.md

 ## Server structure
 - `/base`: Contains primitive stuff to be used later for cleaner code.
 - `/database`: Each module controls a collection on a MongoDB databse.
+- `/cache`: Each module controls a feature on a redis database.
+- `/middlewares`: Self-explanatory.
 - `/routes`: Contains the API endpoints for Koii, obviously.
-- `/services`: Fire up workers for blocking, long CPU-bound tasks, or tasks that needed to run separately, handles differently, or doesn't have to react to each request immediately.
+- `/workers`: Fire up workers for blocking, long CPU-bound tasks, or tasks that needed to run separately, handles differently, or doesn't have to react to each request immediately.
-- `/utils`: Repeated code for API endpoints to use. usage will look like services, but it will be executed on the endpoint itself.
+- `/utils`: Repeated code for API endpoints to use. usage will look like workers, but it will be executed on the endpoint itself.

 ## Development status
 - [x] Email service & database.